yangyang9608/D-BPP_Workflow/README.md

 Once the multi-locus FASTA files have been concatenated and converted to VCF format, you can use Dsuite to compute D-statistics for introgression analysis.

-**c. build Dsuite commands (auto)**
+**c. build Dsuite commands**
-Given one or more topology files, generate (i) a triolist for each tree and (ii) a runnable shell script with all Dsuite Dtrios commands:
+Given one or more topology files, generate (i) a triolist for each tree and (ii) a runnable shell script with all Dsuite Dtrios commands.
+**Note:** Tree files must be in standard Newick format without any spaces (including in taxon names).
+If your Newick file contains spaces, please replace them with underscores or remove the spaces before running this script.

 ```
 python make_dsuite_cmds.py \